 1) Fees charged by the Registry for the Grant.

 Current fees for estates valued at over £5,000 are £215 + £1.50 per copy of the Letters of Administration.
 Solicitors are charged £60 less.
-There was talk of dramatically increasing these fees, but the Legislation fell through due to the election.
+There was talk of dramatically increasing these fees, but the Legislation fell through due to the election, so expect increases in 2022 – but less dramatic.

 2) Probate Costs – Expenses of the Administration.